National Pork Producers Council v. Ross

 National Pork Producers Council v.
-Ross, 598 U.S. 356 (2023), was a United States Supreme Court case related to the Dormant Commerce Clause.
+Ross, 598 U.S. 356 (2023), is a United States Supreme Court case related to the Dormant Commerce Clause.

 Background

-In 2018, California's voters approved Proposition 12, which seeks to better the treatment of pigs kept for livestock by barring the sale of pork produced in conditions that are common in the industry today.
-Much of the pork consumed in the state is imported from other parts of the United States, so the proposition affects the national pork industry as a whole.
+In 2018, California's voters approved Proposition 12, which sought to better the treatment of pigs kept for livestock by barring the sale of pork produced in conditions common in the industry.
+Much of the pork consumed in the state was imported from other parts of the United States, so the proposition affected the national pork industry as a whole.
 A group of farmers and corporations in the pork industry, led by the National Pork Producers Council (NPPC) and the American Farm Bureau Federation (AFBF), sued the California Department of Food and Agriculture, led by Karen Ross.
-They asserted the proposition violates the Dormant Commerce Clause, which prohibits laws that impact interstate commerce.
+They asserted that the proposition violated the Dormant Commerce Clause, which prohibits state laws that discriminate against or have an undue impact on interstate commerce.

-The United States District Court for the Southern District of California dismissed the lawsuit, with judge Thomas Whelan stating that Proposition 12 did not attempt to fully regulate the pork industry in other states.
-The ruling was upheld in a 3-0 decision at the United States Court of Appeals for the Ninth Circuit.
+The United States District Court for the Southern District of California dismissed the lawsuit, with judge Thomas J. Whelan stating that Proposition 12 did not attempt to fully regulate the pork industry in other states.
+The ruling was upheld in a 3–0 decision at the United States Court of Appeals for the Ninth Circuit.

 NPPC filed a petition for a writ of certiorari.

-Certiorari was granted in the case on March 28, 2022.
-Oral arguments were heard on October 11, 2022.
+Certiorari was granted on March 28, 2022, and oral arguments were heard on October 11, 2022.

 The Biden administration asked the court to overturn the law in order to protect the country's pork industry.